sanchezzzhak/node-device-detector/README.md

 ```
 </details>

+### What about tests?
+Yes we use tests, total tests 65.5k

 ### Get more information about a device (experimental)
 > This parser is experimental and contains few devices.
 (1813 devices, alias devices 3879)